katriryt/ot-harjoitustyo/documentation/testing_document.md

 ## Remaining quality errors

 A few issues highlighted by pylint has been left in the code, such as certain unnecessary if - else combinations and a few instances of repeat code (left for the sake of code clarity), and high number of instance variables (considered relevant for the specific classes).
+Application may require installation of the Japanese character fonts.
+Command to do this in Ubuntu has been outlined in the [Instructions](./preliminary_instructions.md).